craigbrennan24/ChampSelectHelper/README.md

 --------
 A simple program designed to help League of Legends players easily filter their champion pool during champion select by utilizing the filtering capabilities of the search function

-This program is free to use with no ads!
-You can help me out by recommending this program to your friends!
+This program is free to use with no ads, you can help me out by recommending this to your friends!

 ### How-To: